Keeping Your Driver's License

 (Code of Virginia § 46.2-334.01)

 In addition, there are passenger restrictions.
 If you are under age 18, you may carry only one passenger under the age of 21 during the first year that you hold your driver’s license unless a parent (who is a licensed driver) is in the seat beside you.
-After you have held your license for one year, you may carry only three passengers under age 21 until you reach age 18, except when you are driving to or from a school-sponsored activity, when a licensed driver who is at least 21 years old is in the seat beside you, or in cases of emergency.
+However, after you have held your license for one year, until age 18, you may carry up to three passengers under age 21 when you are driving to or from a school-sponsored activity, when a licensed driver who is at least 21 years old is in the seat beside you, or in cases of emergency.
 Passenger restrictions do not apply to family members.
 (Code of Virginia § 46.2-334.01 (B))

 It is important to know that violations of either the curfew or passenger restrictions can result in the suspension of your driver’s license.